EAST DAVISON VILLAGE EDGING FRAMEWORK PLAN

 2019-2021

-The East Davison Village Edging Framework Plan establishes guidelines to improve privately-owned properties, building upon the Campau/Davison/Banglatown Neighborhood Framework Plan to catalyze neighborhood connections through smaller, affordable “edge” improvements.
+• The East Davison Village Edging Framework Plan establishes guidelines to improve privately-owned properties, building upon the Campau/Davison/Banglatown Neighborhood Framework Plan to catalyze neighborhood connections through small and affordable “edge” improvements.
 Over time, these improvements will stitch the neighborhood together like a quilt, strengthening connections, increasing ecological resilience and function, and providing places for people to gather, play, and share ideas.

 PROJECT DETAILS